mentix02/Scrolls/README.md

-# scrolls
+# Scrolls
-a simple blogging app with a REST api
+A simple blogging app with a REST api.